RMcDOttawa/MasterFlatMaker/README.txt

 without the UI interaction.

-Files with same dimensions can be manually selected for combination, or you can point the program to a large set of files and have it automatically group them by dimensions, exposure, filter, and temperature and produce a master flat for each of the grouped sets.
+Files with same dimensions can be manually selected for combination, or you can point the program to a large set of files and have it automatically group them by dimensions, filter, and temperature and produce a master flat for each of the grouped sets.

 Preferences control how they are combined and where the result goes.
 You should always run the